avanpo/avanpo.github.io/_posts/2015-12-15-microcorruption-lagos-writeup.md

 ## Alternatives

-The main thing I should have thought of was brute forcing a list of all available instructions.
+The main thing I should have thought of was to immediately brute force a list of all available instructions.
+I spent a lot of time assuming I wouldn't be able to write the shellcode I needed, and looked for other options instead.
 It turns out there is quite a lot you can do.
-I only ended up using a very small subset, the ones I was quickly able to glean from the instruction set documentation.
+Even later when I realized it, I only ended up using a very small subset, the ones I was quickly able to glean from the instruction set documentation.

 Aside from that, since registers can be freely modified (including pc), I didn't need to use relative jumps.
-It certainly wasn't necessary to write past `conditional_unlock_door` and prevent `memset` from being called (a relic from my plan to execute on the heap).
+It certainly wasn't necessary to write past `conditional_unlock_door` and prevent `memset` from being called (an artifact from my plan to execute on the heap).
 Judging from the hall of fame board, it probably wasn't even necessary to overwrite `conditional_unlock_door`.
 It might be easier to use the `login` return address, set up sr, and then jump directly to address 0x10.